MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 Start the Proxy
 ===============

-Please contact :ref:`our support team <get_support>` to get the VEE Debugger Proxy program.
+Please contact :ref:`our support team <get_support>` to get the VEE Debugger Proxy tool compatible with your Architecture version.

 Open a shell terminal and run the following command